Philipp-Bischoff/Twitter-Network-Analysis/README.md

 ```

-A succesfull response from the original API Call is then transformed into JSON and saved in data strcuture with the format above.
+A succesfull response from the initial API call is then transformed into JSON and saved in data strcuture with the format above.

 ## Backend

 Our POST-ENDPOINT in the Flask API accepts the settings the user put into the form and sends these to a scraping module.
-Here we create, authorize the TwitterAPI connection, create a dataframe for the specific request and consequently send a request to the Twitter API.
-The returned data frame is then iterated and used to fill the data frame.
+Here we authorize the TwitterAPI connection, create a dataframe for the specific request and consequently send a request to the Twitter API.
+The returned data is then iterated and used to fill the data frame.

 This dataframe is then cleaned and reformatted to be send back to the frontend.